-A Maine (ME) quitclaim deed is a legal document by which the grantor gives up his or her legal right and title to a specific property.
+A Maine (ME) Quitclaim Deed is a legal document by which the grantor transfers property ownership to the grantee.

-While a warranty deed guarantees that the grantor has the legal right and title to the property being conveyed, a quitclaim deed makes no such guarantee.
+While a warranty deed guarantees that the grantor has the legal right and title to a property being conveyed, a quitclaim deed makes no such guarantee.

 Important Laws & Requirements

 The following are important laws and requirements regarding Maine quitclaim deeds.

 The grantor must sign the quitclaim deed before a notary public, attorney-at-law admitted to practice in Maine or a court clerk.
 See Maine Revised Statutes Title 33, § 203.

 Real Estate Transfer Tax

 For example, transferring a $100,000 Maine property would generate $440 in transfer tax.
 This tax applies equally, one-half on the grantor and one-half on the grantee.